The Lab station

 Somewhere, some time

 The experiment “Somewhere, some time” The experiment is led by choreographer and dancer Karin Bergman, and Marie Bru Eide (NO), Max Wallmeier (DE), Anna Lea Ourø (DK) and Emilie Gregersen (DK) are also participating in the experiment.
-The study at the Experimental Station is part of an ambitious multi-layered project that has already been underway in several other residency contexts.
+The study at The Lab station is part of an ambitious multi-layered project that has already been underway in several other residency contexts.
 Development of a dance format called ‘long durational dance’ for 5 dancers, and parallel development of a dance technique based on this artistic practice.

 The trial was to have taken place in May-June 2020, but has been moved to autumn 2020, in the new 20/21 season.